Esri/arcgis-maps-sdk-java-samples/search/reverse-geocode-online/README.md

 * LocatorTask
 * ReverseGeocodeParameters

-## About the data
+## Additional information

-This sample uses the [World Geocoding Service](https://www.arcgis.com/home/item.html?id=305f2e55e67f4389bef269669fc2e284).
+This sample uses the World Geocoding Service.
+For more information, see the [Geocoding service](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/services/geocoding-service/) help topic on the ArcGIS Developer website.

 ## Tags